6

 Dear Members of the governing board of the Fox Creek Homeowner's Association,

 My name is Nicole Schauder.
 My husband David and I and our children have lived in Trumpet Circle for over 10 years.
 Around 5 years ago, we started gardening in order to grow our own food.
+Here are a few reasons that we grow our own food:

 1. Our Children's Allergies